 How Long Can I Fast and Run Every Day?

-As long as you feel good and maintain good energy levels throughout the day and aren’t getting super tired or super sick, you can fast and run every day.
-It’s just important to make sure that when you do eat that you’re eating quality foods.
+As long as you feel good and maintain good energy levels throughout the day, you can fast and run every day.
+Keep track also of whether you are getting sick more than usual, or if you feel fatigued.
+These are your body’s signs that it is getting overtaxed.
+When you do eat, make sure that you’re eating quality foods.

-You also need to listen to your body.
-If it’s just too much to do intermittent fasting and run, then figure out a solution that works for you.
-Maybe it’s just cutting out the snack before you go to bed.
+Again: listen to your body.
+If it’s just too much to do intermittent fasting and run, figure out a middle ground that works better.
+Maybe it’s cutting out the snack before you go to bed.
 That alone can make a huge difference.

 Anything Else I Should Know?